 Modern technology means that in today’s world, anybody can potentially be video recorded more or less anywhere, without their knowledge or consent.
 However, people are still (understandably) uncomfortable about the idea of being video recorded covertly.

 Regardless of the legal and moral duty that all employees have to perform to the best of their ability, we believe that secretly video recording people without prior warning is normally a step too far towards being intrusive.

 Many people would argue that it is unfair, and if only for that reason, in most cases it would be unwise.

 As it happens, the position in employment law is fairly clear.
 It is unlawful to record employees secretly.
 Staff must be told that they may be recorded if this is going to be the case.
-In most cases, it makes sense to have this inserted into employment contracts.
+In most cases, if staff are going to be recorded, it makes sense to have this point inserted into employment contracts.

 Putting ethics and morals (and the law) aside, Video Mystery Shopping carries a higher risk of damaging trust and staff morale.
 People are much more likely to feel that it breaks some unwritten “rules of engagement” and that “the bosses” have resorted to “snooping”.

 However, reactions like this can be avoided with a pro-active approach to obtain a high degree of buy-in and engagement.
 This will be dependent on the culture that exists and the strength of the relationships between the owners, management and front line staff.